Embedded Graph Convolutional Networks for Real-Time Event Data Processing on SoC FPGAs: Introduction

 \end{itemize}

+{Our approach allowed us to significantly reduce the size of the model by up to 100 times, while limiting the accuracy loss to 2.2\% and 2.9\% for the N-Cars and N-Caltech101 datasets, compared to non-hardware state-of-the-art GCN methods.
+The proposed custom EFGCN hardware module implemented for heterogenous ZCU104 SoC FPGA board achieves a~processing throughput of up to 13.3 million events per second with a~low latency of 4.39-9.31 ms. The prepared solution supports multiple configurations (cf. Figure \ref{fig:model}).
+Our approach offers strong scalability across various model sizes, input resolutions, and scene dynamics by leveraging highly parameterisable hardware modules.
+This design enables flexible adaptation of the system architecture to meet the specific requirements of a~given application.
+These results present the potential of our approach for efficient real-time processing of DVS data in embedded systems.
+Both the software model and the hardware modules have been published as an open source repository (\url{https://github.com/vision-agh/gcnn-dvs-fpga}).}

 The remainder of this paper is organised as follows.
-In Section \ref{sec:prerequisites}, we present basic information about event cameras and graph convolutional networks.
-Section \ref{sec:prev_work} summarises existing work on graph convolutional networks for event data processing and hardware accelerators for graph neural networks.
-Section \ref{sec:Method} details the methods used in developing a~network architecture for event data processing, with its evaluation presented in Section \ref{sec:experiments}.
-A~comprehensive description of the hardware implementation of the graph convolutional network accelerator, including the integration of hardware and software components on the SoC FPGA platform, is provided in Section \ref{sec:hw_gnn_acc}.
-The paper concludes with Section \ref{sec:conclusion}, where we summarise our results and outline plans for further work.
+In Section \ref{sec:related} we present {existing work on event data processing with an emphasis on FPGA-implemented approaches.
+Section \ref{sec:Method} details our proposed method for hardware-aware design of graph convolutional network architectures for event data processing.
+A~comprehensive description of the SoC FPGA implementation is provided in Section \ref{sec:FPGA}.
+In Section \ref{sec:Experiments} we present the experiments conducted and ablation studies.} The paper concludes with Sections \ref{sec:limitations} and \ref{sec:summary}, where we present limitations, summarise our results and outline further work.